Patent Pending USPTO #63/997,982

 PDF.js is Mozilla's open-source PDF viewer.
 It has served the web well for 16+ years.
 But it was designed for one purpose: displaying PDFs on a canvas element.
 It was never meant for editing.

-PDF.js renders to HTML Canvas — a 2D drawing API originally created by Apple in 2004 for macOS Dashboard widgets, not for PDFs.
-It became the de facto rendering target because PDF operators map conveniently to Canvas API calls — both are immediate-mode drawing systems.
+PDF.js renders to HTML Canvas — a pixel-based drawing surface originally created by Apple in 2004 for macOS Dashboard widgets, not for PDFs.
+It became the de facto rendering target because PDF drawing commands map conveniently to Canvas methods — both are immediate-mode drawing systems.
 But that convenience ends at rendering.
 Canvas produces pixels, and pixels can't be edited.

 Viewer-Only Architecture